Household Hazardous Waste

 Intersection of Pratt Street (Route 106) and East Street

-Mercury thermostats may be brought to the Health Department for disposal.
+Bring your mercury thermostats to the Health Department for disposal.

 If you have a large quantity of bulk mercury, please do not move it or bring it to the Health Department.
 Contact us at 508-261-7366 and we will have the mercury safely removed.

-Further information on mercury, the Mercury Management Act, and additional recycling drop-off locations can be found at:
+Get additional information on mercury, the Mercury Management Act, and additional recycling drop-off locations

-Questions regarding the waste and fees should be directed to Trojan Recycling.
-Other questions may be directed to the Health Department at 508-261-7366.
+Questions regarding construction waste and fees should be directed to Trojan Recycling at 508-588-2332 or visit http://www.trojanrecycling.com/transfer.
+Other questions may be directed to the Mansfield Health Department at 508-261-7366.